-What is Prioritized Examination?
+What Is Prioritized Examination?

 The USPTO has a prioritized examination (also referred to as Track One) for utility and plant patent purposes for a restricted variety of patent applications every 12 months.
 To be considered for the prioritized examination, the applicant pays a significant fee to the USPTO.
 The USPTO then sets a goal to provide a final disposition (approval or final rejection) of your patent application within 12 months.

-What is Patent Pending?
+What Is Patent Pending?

 First Office Action

 Patents are reviewed sequentially, and it typically takes about two years for a patent to be processed.
 The first response from the USPTO is called an “Office Action.”
 You'll have to reply to the action, and the USPTO will then have to answer your response.
-At that point, you'll be able to safely estimate that it'll take no more than three years from the date of your preliminary application submission to obtaining your patent.
+At that point, you'll be able to safely estimate that it'll take no more than three years from the date of your preliminary application submission to obtain your patent.

 How Long Does It Take to Get a Patent in Special Cases?

-It might take even longer to get your patent if you are submitting an application for a patent in a high traffic discipline such as a PC software program.
+It might take even longer to get your patent if you are submitting an application for a patent in a high traffic discipline, such as a PC software program.
 If you are required to file a Request for Prioritized Examination or a Continuation Application, your patent could also be pending for 5 to 6 years.
 There are procedures to apply to the Board of Patent Appeals and Interferences, which will add another 12-month period and further charges, without assurance that you'll win your appeal and obtain your patent.